 Jeremy's success is truly the last straw.
 With her newfound riches, Abbi heads to the dermatologist, just as Ilana figures out the solution to her drought.
 The moment she switches the Trump montage in her brain to a montage of women like Michelle Obama, Hillary Clinton, and Beyoncé, the floodgates open — so to speak.

 Things are not going so well for Abbi.
-As soon as she gets botox in half of her face, she realizes what a mistake she's making.
+As soon as she gets botox in half of her face, she realises what a mistake she's making.
 The room is surrounded by pictures of women and young girls trying to change the way they look, and it suddenly dawns on her: "I actually really like the way I look.
 I think I'm really hot."
 At least, when half of her face isn't swollen from botox.

 Fresh off of their own unique transformations, Abbi and Ilana bump back into each other on the way out, but their adventure isn't quite over.
 A bird drops a message into their hands from Margot, who's instructed them to meet her in Central Park for the winter solstice.
-After the day they've had, Abbi is ready to embrace witches, which she realizes are just powerful women getting shit done.
+After the day they've had, Abbi is ready to embrace witches, which she realises are just powerful women getting shit done.

 "Ilana, maybe we really are witches," Abbi says as they stumble upon Betty, Margot, and a whole coven of women by a fire in the park.
 This is the start of a brand new revolution.